I wrote a few weeks ago Investing Is Simple.

 Should I invest in this actively managed fund X or an index fund?
 If fund X will do better than the index fund, you should invest in fund X.

 Should I invest in a short-, intermediate-, or long-term bond fund?
-If interest rate goes up, you should stay short.
-If it stays the same or goes down, you should invest in an intermediate- or long-term bond fund.
+If interest rate goes up, you should stay short until it reaches a peak.
+If it stays the same or goes down, you should invest in an intermediate- or long-term bond fund until the rate reaches a bottom.

 I have these stocks …, should I dump them and buy mutual funds?
 If your stocks will do better than the mutual funds you pick, you should stay with your stocks.
 Otherwise buy mutual funds.

-We have an inverted yield curve (current price crossed moving average, high unemployment number, Fed or China doing this or that, …).
+We have an inverted yield curve (current price crossed moving average, high unemployment number, Fed or China doing this or that, a new President, …).
 Will there be troubles ahead?
 Maybe, maybe not.

 Nobody knows the future.
-Everybody wants to know the future, because knowing the future will answer all the investing questions.
+Everybody wants to know the future.
+Knowing the future will answer all the investing questions.
 You can analyze the historical numbers however you want.
 It still will not tell you what lies ahead.

 2. High stake with replay.
 Uncertainty isn’t new in life.
 We face uncertainties in other ways.
 We must make decisions on which job to take and whom to have an intimate relationship with.
 Both of those decisions can have a big impact on our lives.
 However, I can’t think of another decision that has both a high stake and an accurate replay.

 If you choose to marry person A, you don’t know whether you would be happier with person B. You take your chance and you move on.
+If you take job A over job B, you don’t know where job B would’ve led you.
 When you are investing, you know exactly how your alternatives would’ve played out after the fact.

 If you had a high percentage of your portfolio in stocks and the market tanked, you can calculate exactly how much more you lost than if you had a low percentage in stocks.
 If you didn’t invest much in emerging markets and emerging market soared, you can calculate exactly how much gains you missed.